 I have been crazy busy the last few days.
 But I did complete another project!
 Here is my refinished dry sink with chalk paint.
 This is the last piece of orange oak colored furniture in my house.
 Whew!
 I thought I would never be done refinishing all that oak.
 I have completed my mantel, staircase, 6 pieces of furniture and 6 chairs.
 Now watch…it will probably be back in style soon. 🙂

 The first thing I did was take off all of the hardware and remove the drawer and doors.
-Next I lightly sanded all of the surfaces with my orbital sander.
-I then wiped the entire piece down twice with mineral spirits to remove the dust.
-I painted two coats of Rust-Oleum Chalked Aged Gray with my Purdy paint brush.
-Here is what it looked like after these steps.
+Then I lightly sanded all of the surfaces with my orbital sander.
+A sanding sponge works well if you don’t have an orbital sander.

-I mixed 2 Tablespoons of Rustoleum Ultra Cover Flat Black with 4 Tablespoons of Valspar Clear Mixing Glaze.
-Working in small sections, I brushed on the glaze mixture with long even strokes in the same direction of the wood grain.
-Then with long even strokes, I wiped the glaze off with a folded paper towel.
-I finished the piece off with two coats of Minwax Polycrylic.
+I mixed 2 tablespoons of Rustoleum Ultra Cover Flat Black with 4 tablespoons of Valspar Clear Mixing Glaze.
+Working in small sections, I brushed on the glaze mixture with long even strokes in the same direction as the wood grain.
+Then with long even strokes, I wiped the glaze off with a folded blue shop towel.
+I finished the piece with two coats of Minwax Polycrylic protective top coat.

 What do you think?
-Have you used Rustoleum Chalked paints or tried glazing?
+Have you used Rustoleum Chalked paint or tried a glazing technique?